leic-pt/resumos-leic/content/sd/0005-replicacao-e-tolerancia-a-faltas.md

 `Put`:

 1. The requesting site multicasts the `put` request to all members of the view;
 2. On receiving this request, members insert the tuple into their replica and acknowledge this action;
 3. Step 1 is repeated until all acknowledgements are received.
+   For the correct operation of the protocol, replicas must detect and acknowledge duplicate requests, but not carry out the associated put operations.

 `Read`: